AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Preface.md

 -   Download Tablestore SDK for Python by using the SDK package.
 For more information, see [SDK package](https://tablestore-doc.oss-cn-hangzhou.aliyuncs.com/aliyun-tablestore-sdk/python/aliyun-tablestore-python-sdk-5.1.0.tar.gz).
 -   Download Tablestore SDK for Python from GitHub.
 For more information, visit [GitHub](https://github.com/aliyun/aliyun-tablestore-python-sdk).

-For the versions of Tablestore SDK for Python, see [SDK for Python](/intl.en-US/SDK Reference/Download SDK/SDK for Python.md).
+For more information about the versions of Tablestore SDK for Python, see [SDK for Python](/intl.en-US/SDK Reference/Download SDK/SDK for Python.md).

 ## Compatibility